Amebis/GEANTLink/CredWrite/README.md

 #CredWrite
-Imports given credentials to Windows Credential Manager for GEANTLink use
+Imports given credentials to Windows Credential Manager for GÉANTLink use

 ##Usage
 ```